Fiducism

 Bureaucracy as a Cooperation Brake

-Every act of bureaucracy – from permits and registration forms to complicated tax returns – represents friction.
-It consumes time, energy, and resources that could not be invested in building productive trust relationships.
-A community garden project fails not for lack of initiative, but because of denied permits and regulations.
+Every act of bureaucracy – from permits to registration forms to complicated tax returns – represents friction.
+It consumes time, energy, and resources that cannot be invested in building productive trust relationships.
+A community garden project fails not due to a lack of initiative, but due to denied permits and requirements.

 The Money Monopoly and Inflation

-Through its monopoly on money and the associated inflation (currency devaluation), the state punishes savers and long-term thinking.
-It thereby sabotages the foundation of all trust-based planning, which relies on reliability and value stability.
+Through its monopoly on money and the associated inflation (devaluation of money), the state punishes savers and long-term thinking.
+It sabotazes the foundation of all trust-based planning, which relies on reliability and value stability.
 Bitcoin appears here as an obvious alternative: A low-friction, non-state money.

 The Promotion of Parasitic Behaviors